lindaabdullah/Translate-to-Speech-FunctionApp/read.md

 ## Learn more

-# this queue triggers are manually handled on azure portal.
-All files are created and added using "App Service Editor" for the function app on Azure portal
+# The queue trigger is manually handled on azure portal.
+All the following files present on the repository are created and added using "App Service Editor" for the queue trigger function on Azure portal

 <TODO> Documentation